olibartfast/object-detection-inference/README.md

 ## TO DO
 * Planning to restore and update inference on tensorflow models from object detection API
 * Inference on pytorch models from torchvision object detection API
-* Add support for inference with onnxruntime, openvino and tensorrt
+* Add support for inference with onnxruntime, tensorrt
 * Multi-object Tracking (Sort?)

 ## References